zulip/zulip/docs/new-feature-tutorial.rst

 Our new feature also shows up in the administration tab (as a checkbox), so we need to update the `update_realm` function.

+Finally, add tests for your backend changes; at the very least you should add a test of your event data flowing through the system in ``test_events.py``.

 Frontend changes
 ----------------

 You need to change various things on the front end.
 In this case, the relevant files are `static/js/server_events.js`, `static/js/admin.js`, `static/styles/zulip.css and `static/templates/admin_tab.handlebars`.